 Observe.
 Reflect.
 Understand.
 Learn.
 Educate!

-Born and raised on Vancouver Island, I grew up in a small town on a big lake.
-As a child I would spend my time in the bush exploring the vast wilderness behind our family home.
+Born and raised on Vancouver Island, Duncan grew up in a small town on a big lake.
+As a child he would spend his time in the bush exploring the vast wilderness behind his family home.
 Never a dull moment as there was always somewhere new to explore and a new skill to learn!

-While growing up I was active in many parts of the community.
-I was involved in groups like cubs and scouts.
+While growing up Duncan was active in many parts of the community.
+He was involved in groups like Cubs and Scouts.
 This is where he honed his kinesthetic approach to learning as he developed skills and abilities through direct experience.
-I was part of faith-based organizations and a member of search and rescue.
-This is where paying attention to detail and looking for clues have helped guide me through adversity and challenges.
-These experiences have helped to develop a strong connection to my home and a broader understanding of who I am.
-During my up bringing my family took the opportunity to host students from Central America.
-This experience introduced me to a couple of the many cultures I would come to know and appreciate.
+He was part of faith-based organizations and a member of search and rescue.
+Paying attention to detail and looking for clues helped guide him through the associated adversity and challenges.
+These experiences helped him to develop a strong connection to his home and a broader understanding of who he is.

-I applied with an organization called Canada World Youth (CWY) when I was in my mid twenties.
-It is a volunteer organization focused on cross cultural learning and working as a part of a community.
+Duncan applied with an organization called Canada World Youth (CWY) when he was in his mid-twenties.
+CWY is a volunteer organization focused on cross-cultural learning and working as a part of a community.
 In the program you are partnered with a person from another country.
-You live and work separately but the group of 18 is bound to work and experience together.
+You live and work separately but the group of eighteen is bound to work and experience together.
 You learn to work cohesively as a team to build and foster healthy community connections that influence how you interact and see the world.
 This is a true embodiment of Tutoring…With a Twist’s “circles” approach to learning: there are so many people on your team willing to help you succeed!
 (See the circle in our Twisted Process.)

-I enrolled at Malaspina University, now V.I.U, to advance my education.
-I took a plethora of courses.
-After a few years of study I decided to travel.
-I wanted to see Canada!
-So, I drove across the vast country visiting old friends from CWY and making some great new ones along the way.
-Not long after that I got my TESOL, TEFEL and Advanced English teacher license.
-I decided to leave the country and went travelling again!
-This time I left for the Middle East.
-I took a job in Kuwait, which allowed me to have a home base where I could branch out and travel from.
-I ended up teaching in an American run private school.
-I taught a year of grade 3 math.
-I had my own homeroom, but my responsibility was to teach grade 3 math to the four separate divisions.
-I took this opportunity and traveled extensively throughout the region.
-This was a truly an eye opening experience.
-I re-enrolled in university upon my returning to Canada and received my Education Degree in 2014.
+Duncan enrolled at Malaspina University, now VIU, to advance his education.
+There he took a plethora of courses.
+After a few years of study he decided to travel.
+He wanted to see Canada!
+So, he drove across the country visiting old friends from CWY and making some great new ones along the way.
+Not long after that he got his TESOL, TEFEL, and Advanced English teacher license.
+He decided to leave the country and went travelling again!
+This time he left for the Middle East.
+He took a job in Kuwait, which allowed him to have a home base where he could branch out and travel from.
+While there he ended up teaching in an American-run private school and taught a year of grade 3 math.
+He had his own homeroom, but his responsibility was to teach grade 3 math to the four separate divisions.
+He took this opportunity to travel extensively throughout the region.
+This was a truly eye-opening experience.
+He re-enrolled in university upon his returning to Canada and received his Education Degree in 2014.

 In Duncan's own words:"The TWIST to me means: